-qui/family-affairs [unitID] shows GUI for the selected unit, or the specified unit ID gui/family-affairs divorce [unitID] removes all spouse and lover information from the unit and it's partner, bypassing almost all checks.
+gui/family-affairs [unitID] shows GUI for the selected unit, or the specified unit ID gui/gm-editor

-gui/family-affairs [unitID] [unitID] divorces the two specificed units and their partners, then arranges for the two units to marry, bypassing almost all checks.
+- gui/family-affairs divorce [unitID] removes all spouse and lover information from the unit and it's partner, bypassing almost all checks. - gui/family-affairs [unitID] [unitID] divorces the two specificed units and their partners, then arranges for the two units to marry, bypassing almost all checks.
 Use with caution.